 You can even add in a photo or video if you think it’ll help.
 And if you’re feeling brave, why not add in a link to another part of your site, too?

 The questions themselves also need to be clear and easy to read.
 Let’s take as an example a question about using a virtual phone number.
 Asking something like, “how do I do it?” is far too vague.
 Equally off-putting in its unfocussed and long-winded delivery would be a question like, “I’m excited about the concept of using a virtual phone number, but I have never done it and have no idea what I am doing.
 Can you please help me?”.

 It is best to say something like, “how exactly do I use a virtual phone number?”.
 This is concise and clear.

 You may assume you need a completely separate page for FAQs, and while this is a good idea, you should bear in mind how many questions you have and if they work on one page.
 You may want to think about adding in FAQs, or at least a link to them, in your actual product pages too.

-If you find you’re providing a lot of , you may want to combine your FAQ page with a customer service chat option.
+If you find you’re providing a lot of answers to niche questions, you may want to combine your FAQ page with a customer service chat option.
 This way, you are covering your back no matter how specific the questions are.

 Talk about products

 Using the FAQ page is a great opportunity to discuss your unique selling points.
 If you’re getting a lot of questions about your niche, then answering questions on this page will help draw in new customers.
 It also gives you a chance to talk about your ethics and express your brand voice.
 For example, as a cruelty-free cosmetics company, an FAQ could be “I am vegan.
 Is the makeup okay for me to wear?”.
 In response to this, you can echo your e-commerce product descriptions and talk about how all your products are indeed vegan.
 This is something a customer may not have realized without looking at the FAQ page.